tianyuzhou-sam/astar-algorithm-cpp/README.md

 astar-algorithm-cpp
 ===================

 This is a customized version of [astar-algorithm-cpp](https://github.com/justinhj/astar-algorithm-cpp).
 Given a map and a set of starts and goals, this algorithm can return an optimal path.
 This repo has very easy-to-build-and-use **C++** implementation and **Python** wrapper.
-I will be exploring the possibilities of application on multi-agent systems by CUDA parallel computing.

 The following contents starting from **Summary** have been revised such that they fit this forked repo.
 I really appreciate all the contributors' effort such that I can use this C++ implement of A* algorithm!